srvr-au/bums/README.md

 ## What install2.sh does
 - Check you have run install1.sh
+- make sure msmtp-mta is NOT installed
-- Asks if you want to install POSTFIX Dovecot etc for an email server or POSTFIX and NGINX
+- Asks if you want to install POSTFIX Dovecot etc for an email server or POSTFIX + NGINX
 - NOT READY YET